A New Day in America’s Heartland

 The long-term vision includes creating an interfaith support group for young people, struggling to reconcile their sexual orientation with their faith, who sorely need a safe haven to share their trepidations about discrimination.
 Another goal is setting up student interfaith organizations at North Dakota State University (Fargo) and Minnesota State University (Moorhead), where Myers taught.

 “In the face of growing religious diversity,” he writes in his blog, “there are two possible responses.
 We can treat religious diversity as a threat to defend ourselves against and stay in our religious enclaves, or we can welcome it as an opportunity to build bridges and create interfaith friendships.
 It does mean leaving your zone of comfort for an encounter with those who may see the world very differently than you do.”

 The Next Generation

-Myers connected me to Samantha Adank, an 18 year-old freshman at Concordia College (Moorhead), citing her as a perfect example of the new generation of interfaith activists.
-Samantha, raised in the Catholic Church but later becoming a Lutheran with her parents, attended an interfaith leadership workshop at the University of Southern California recently, sponsored by the InterFaith Youth Core.
+Myers connected me to Samantha Adank, an 18 year-old student at Concordia College (Moorhead), citing her as a perfect example of the new generation of interfaith activists.
+Samantha, reared in the Catholic Church but later becoming a Lutheran with her parents, recently attended an interfaith leadership workshop at the University of Southern California sponsored by the InterFaith Youth Core.